brandur/sorg/content/drafts/postgres-atomicity.md

 database, either all the changes commit, or they're all rolled back.

-Since joining a company that uses MognoDB as its primary data store, and witnessing first-hand the operational catastrophe that's the inherent result of not having an atomicity guarantee, I've taken a keen interest in
+Since joining a company that uses MongoDB as its primary data store, and witnessing first-hand the operational catastrophe that's the inherent result of not having an atomicity guarantee, I've taken a keen interest in